‘Calamari’ aka squid pasta

 “Now I’ma gunna maykeh a pasta carbonarra.” the Dude of Food.

-“Wait until they discover Il Barroccio.” the Dude of Food.
+“Wait until they discover Il Barroccio, in Florence.” the Dude of Food.

-It looked unbelievable and truly tasted better as it made it’s way over my taste buds followed by a bath of decadent Tuscan red wine.
+The boar sauce pasta dish looked unbelievable as it made it’s way over to my table.
+It truly tasted even better than it looked!
+My taste buds were over joyed.
+I followed the delicious pasta with a bath of decadent Tuscan red wine.

 il